ctkelley/NotebookSIAMFANL/README.md

 ## Under contract with SIAM for publication in 2022

 # Notebook version 0.4.2
+## Printbook --> Notebook map for Chapter 4 is complete

 # Use v0.4.2 or higher of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.